RFM Analysis: Learn more about your customers and RFM Segmentation

 • Performing an RFM analysis involves a sequence of steps including data collection, data preparation, calculation of recency, frequency, and monetary value, and finally calculating the RFM score.
 This process can be facilitated through common tools such as Google Sheets, Excel, or using SQL.

-• RFM analysis aids in uncovering high-value customers which helps optimize marketing strategies and increase profitability.
+• RFM analysis aids in uncovering high-value customers, which helps optimize marketing strategies and increase profitability.

 • The Recency element of this analysis focuses on buyer habits and tendencies, while the Monetary value aspect highlights the direct financial impact of customers on your business.
-This comprehensive view enables a more targeted approach in customer management and marketing.
+This comprehensive view enables a more targeted approach to customer management and marketing.

 FAQ